 Try more tips and tutorials from Chameleon Art Products

 After you've used the simple steps above to enhance your creative shading techniques, share your results via #ChameleonPens on social media.
 Following that, why not challenge yourself to do more with your Chameleon Pens?
-We've been creating a free guide on all the different ways you can utilize the pens and unlock your full coloring potential.
+We've created a free guide on all the different ways you can utilize the pens and unlock your full coloring potential.